jdpena/CLEAR/computer_vision/README.md

 # CLEAR_computer_vision
 CLEAR computer vision generates system-understandable perceptual awareness utilized by the coordinator in governing robot response.
 This software defines two services the CLEAR project uses: CLEAR object detection, and CLEAR depth perception.

 These services connect to the worker server and listen for image uploads.
 When a new image is uploaded to the worker server, both of the services retrieve the newly uploaded image from their designated depo.
 Uploaded images are copied into depth perception and object detection depo.
 Further, there may exist multiple simultaneously running services of both varieties; for example, a CLEAR project may run two object detection services and three depth perception services.
-In the case of duplicate services, a First Come First Serve schedule will be used.
+In the case of duplicate services, a First Come First Serve schXXXle will be used.

 CLEAR object detection transmutes raw visual data into contextual information defined in natural language.
 This service helps write the prompts provided to the LLM used for controlling the CLEAR system.